Beast of Gévaudan: Behaviour

 Several accounts claimed the beast was, or seemed, invulnerable, as it was said to pick itself up and escape after being hit by the bullets of reputedly skilled marksmen.
 The beast was also said to be extremely agile, said to be able to easily jump over walls that a dog would have trouble with.
 In addition, it was held that the beast seemed to be everywhere at once; it was reported to sometimes make two or more attacks in one day, in locations several kilometres from each other.
 However, in many cases, these distances could be covered by a single animal within a reasonable period of time.
-Two of the beast's most singular traits were its familiarity and his boldness.
+Two of the beast's most singular traits were its familiarity and its boldness.
 It was also reported that, at least until François Antoine's departure, the beast seemed to have no fear of man.
 When it encountered resistance, it would move "40 paces" away, sometimes sitting on its hindquarters for a few moments, and, if not pursued, would attack again.
 Then it would move away at a walk or a short trot.
 Several victims were attacked in the middle of villages (Note: According to Michel Louis, 22% of the victims were attacked in the middle of villages.) and most of the testimonies related to attacks during the day.
 Finally, the beast was noted for being unusually aggressive, with some feeling that its attacks were too determined and ferocious to be driven entirely by hunger.